-A Traffic Regulation Order (TRO) is a legal instrument that enables the Highway Authority (Central Bedfordshire Council) to limit or prohibit the movement of traffic on the highway.
+A Traffic Regulation Order (TRO) is a legal instrument that enables us (as the highway authority) to limit or prohibit the movement of traffic on the highway.
 They apply to the regulation of speed, weight, movement and parking of vehicles as well as regulating pedestrian movement.
 In most cases, TROs are made as a result of requests from local communities or the police to address specified road safety issues.

 If drivers do not comply with these orders, they are guilty of an offence for which the courts may impose penalties such as fines, licence points or even disqualification.